Yakuhito/GreenWeb.js/README.md

 npm test
 ```

-If you point `chianode.test` to a running Chia node, you can also run a few more tests:
+Point `chianode.test` to a running Chia nodet to run more tests:

 ```
 npm run test-extensive